curtisbrooks678/4-22-pig-dice/README.md

 Describe: roll()

-Test: It will generate a number 1-6 and return that number
+1)Test: It will generate a number 1-6 and return that number
 Code: Roll()
 Expected Output: 1

 Describe: scoring()

-Test: It will return values based on currentRoll
+2)Test: It will return values based on currentRoll
 Code: scoring(2)
 Expected Output: 2

-Test: It will add currentRoll value to turnTotal
+3)Test: It will add currentRoll value to turnTotal
 Code: scoring(2)
 Expected Output: turnTotal + 2

-Test: It will set turnTotal to 0 if 1 is rolled
+4)Test: It will set turnTotal to 0 if 1 is rolled
 Code: scoring(1)
 Expected Output: turnTotal = 0

-Test: It will end the turn if player chooses to hold or a 1 is rolled
+5)Test: It will end the turn if player chooses to hold or a 1 is rolled
 Code: scoring(1 or 2-6)
 Expected Output: next turn

 Describe totalScore()

-Test: It will add turnTotal to totalScore
+6)Test: It will add turnTotal to totalScore
 Code: totalScore(1)
 Expected Output: totalScore += turnTotal

 Describe playerTurn()

-Test: It will call totalScore() if player clicks hold button and return totalScore
+7)Test: It will call totalScore() if player clicks hold button and return totalScore
 Code: playerTurn()
 Expected Output: totalScore